 The real estate tax installment payments required under Act 1 have had virtually no effect on the District's cash flow.
-This is due primarily to the low participation in installment payments, lowinterest rates and the forfeit of the 2% discount if the installment plan is selected.
+This is due primarily to the low participation in installment payments, low interest rates and the forfeit of the 2% discount if the installment plan is selected.

 The District insures employee health care on a self-funded basis.
-Costs associated with this arrangement have been significantly lower than a premium-based plan, and the District has had good claims experience the past few years.
+Costs associated with this arrangement have been significantly lower than a premium-based plan, and the District has had good claims experience the past few years including the 2015-2016 fiscal year.
 There still is, however, an increased expenditure risk associated with high cost cases.
 In other words, if there is an unusually high number of such cases, the District will have unusually high medical benefits costs as was the case in 2013-2014.
 While stop loss insurance provides some protection, the risk still remains.